MiYanDoris/HO_Track/README.md

 ## Running
 + Somethings you should notice
-  + We leave some code about HOI4D for your convenience but we don't use them for a long time and there must be some bugs.
-You'd better check carefully.
   + We reimplement ManoLayer in `network/models/our_mano.py` since original version has a small problem that the hand root is not in origin even if translation=0.
 This is very important and please be careful about ManoLayer.
 If you want to use the original version, just set original_version=True when forward.
   + All configs are in `configs/all_config`.
 You need to change root_list and mano_path_lst in `configs/config.py`.
 Download Mano models following [this](https://github.com/hassony2/manopth).